 Besides having the most tasting dishes ever, “the Land Down Under” also has its fair share of irresistible Australian beverages.

 Aussies enjoy drinking beer, wine, coffee, and other drinks!
-If you want to fully experience becoming an authentic Australian, you should drink what they drink, too!
+If you want to fully experience becoming a real Australian, you should drink what they drink, too!

 You may also want to try Australian specialty beers that contain a large number of ales.
 Both microbreweries and major brewers will produce these types of beers.